sotch-pr35mac/syng/MIGRATION.md

 Filesystem calls use `BaseDirectory.AppData` so Tauri handles platform-specific paths and fs-scope permissions.

+## Identifier Directory Access

+The legacy `org.syng.app` backup read is intended for direct-distributed, unsandboxed desktop builds.
+Those builds can read user-owned files in sibling app-data directories for the same OS account, so native Rust code can bridge from the old identifier directory even though the JavaScript filesystem plugin is scoped to the current identifier.

+Do not rely on this cross-identifier read for sandboxed store builds.
+A sandboxed Mac App Store build, for example, should be expected to read only its own container unless access is granted through a specific entitlement or user-mediated file selection.

 ## Files Involved

 | File                                            | Purpose                                                   |